geodynamics/calypso/README.md

-Calypso - MHD dyanmo model in a rotating spherical shell
+Calypso - MHD dynamo model in a rotating spherical shell
 ========================================================

 About